banflam/chess-trainer/README.md

 # Chess Tactics Trainer -- a pure Python CLI

-Small, framework-free program so you can practice chess puzzles from the comfort of the command line.
+Practice chess puzzles from the comfort of the command line.

-Written from scratch in 129 lines of Python and a few lightweight dependencies.
+Small, lightweight program with no major external dependencies.

-Built without the use of any frameworks as part of my second Recurse Center application.
+Written from scratch in 129 lines of Python and without any framework, just for the challenge.

 ---